smitmartijn/networkinsight-cookbook/manuscript/ch-4-application-migration-planning.md

 `max(series(sum(byte rate),300)) of flow where Source Application = 'Migration Wave 1' and Flow Type = 'Destination is Internet'`

-{caption: "Application Migration Planning -- Peak internet Traffic of Migrate Wave 1"}
+{caption: "Application Migration Planning -- Peak internet Traffic of Migrate Wave 1", width: "50%"}
 ![](images/image35.png)

 This will show you the peak network throughput.
 If Network Insight has been running for 1 month, the maximum peak of traffic per second in that month, was **901.1 kbps**.
 This number can be used for sizing the internet gateway at the destination cloud.